.comment-link {margin-left:.6em;}

 Sophie and Keisha Back Together for Christmas 2024

-Given that he already has another resident feline that was given to him by his children a few months after Sophie had disappeared, she will not be residing with him but rather with Keisha and her boyfriend, Donny Henricks.
+Given that he already has another resident feline that was given to him by his children a few months after Sophie had disappeared, she will not be residing with him but rather with Keisha and her boyfriend, Donny Hendricks.
 They, presumably, live in either Spruce Grove or elsewhere in the Edmonton area.

 Sophie is said to be more "cuddly and affectionate" than ever and supposedly spends her nights in bed with Keisha and Donny.
 According to Stupar, however, she has not changed all that much.